 The candidate and student must be able to speak to, hear, and observe patients in order to elicit information, describe changes in mood, activity and posture, and perceive nonverbal communication.
 They must be able to communicate effectively and sensitively with colleagues and patients.
 Communication includes not only speech but reading and writing.
-They must be able to communicate effectively and sensitively with all members of the health care team.
+They must be able to communicate effectively and efficiently in oral and written form with all members of the health care team.
 They must be able to read and record observations in a legible, efficient and accurate manner including the effective use of electronic documentations.